cunnie/docs/ghetto_raid.md

 * DIMMB1: **33&deg;C**
 * DIMMB2: **34&deg;C**

 No component is warmer than body temperature.
-We are especially impressed with the low CPU temperature, doubly so given that it's passively cooled.
+We are especially impressed with the low CPU temperature, doubly so that it's passively cooled.

+#### No Hot Swap
+It would be nice if the system had a hot-swap feature.
+It doesn't.
+In the event we need to replace a drive, we'll be powering the system down.

+#### No SSD
+We never put the SSD to use.
+We hope to use the SSD as both a [L2ARC](https://blogs.oracle.com/brendan/entry/test) (ZFS read cache) and a [ZIL SLOG](https://pthree.org/2012/12/06/zfs-administration-part-iii-the-zfs-intent-log/) (a ZFS write cache for synchronous writes).

+#### Pool Alignment
+FreeNAS does the right thing: it creates 4kB-aligned pools by default (instead of a 512B-aligned pools).
+This *should* be  more efficient, though results vary.
+See Calomel.org's section, [Performance of 512b versus 4K aligned pools](https://calomel.org/zfs_raid_speed_capacity.html) for an in-depth discussion and benchmarks.

 ---
 ### Footnotes

-<a name="raid6"><sup>1</sup></a> We feel that [double-parity RAID](http://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_6) is a safer approach.
+<a name="raid6"><sup>1</sup></a> We feel that [double-parity RAID](http://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_6) is a safer approach than single-parity (e.g. RAID 5).
 Adam Leventhal, in his [article for the ACM](http://queue.acm.org/detail.cfm?id=1670144), describes the challenges that large capacity disks pose to a RAID 5 solution.
 A [NetApp paper](http://synergy-ds.com/netapp/wp-7005.pdf) states, "&hellip; in the event of a drive failure, utilizing a
 SATA RAID 5 group (using 2TB disk drives) can mean a *33.28% chance of data loss per year*" (italics ours).